postsharp/postsharp-emails/150-eligibility-and-diagnostics.md

 }
 ```

-In the following case nothing should be logged.
+In the following case, nothing should be logged.

 ```c#
 namespace CreatingAspects.Logging